-Join us for the 9th Annual Black Issues Conference coordinated by Multicultural Student Life and the UTK Chapter of NAACP!
+Join us for the 10th Annual Black Issues Conference, coordinated by Multicultural Student Life and the UTK Chapter of NAACP!
 The purpose of this conference is to offer a forum for research and discussion of issues affecting the African-American community.
 The Black Issues Conference features an outstanding keynote speaker and workshops.
-The conference is open to everyone, and is scheduled for Saturday, February 1, 2014, at the Carolyn P. Brown University Center.
+This year’s theme is “Stand Your Ground: The State of Black America Today.”
+The host and managing editor of TV One's NewsOne Now, Roland Martin, will be our keynote speaker.
+The conference is open to everyone, and is scheduled for Saturday, February 7, 2015, at the Carolyn P. Brown University Center.

-2014 Charlie Lemmons Keynote Speaker: Judy Smith
+2015 Charlie Lemmons Keynote Speaker: Roland S. Martin

 For more information on disability accommodations, contact Multicultural Student Life at (865) 974-6861, email: email@example.com, or visit http://multicultural.utk.edu.
 Sponsored by the Office of Multicultural Student Life, Office of the Vice Chancellor for Diversity, University of Tennessee.

 The flagship campus of the University of Tennessee System